danabr75/rails_json_serializer/README.md

 # default values shown
 Serializer.configure do |config|
+  # Disable all eager-loading by setting to false
   config.enable_includes = true
+  # Set your own default cache expiration
   config.default_cache_time = 360 # minutes
   # You can disable caching at the serializer level by leaving out the `cache_key` or setting `cache_for: nil`
   # You can also specify a different caching time using `cache_for`
   config.disable_model_caching = false
+  # Sends caching information to the Rails logger (info) if true
   config.debug = false
 end
 ```